Healthy Homes Assessment Awatoto

 Home Assessments Awatoto for Rental Properties

-There are many concerns you should look for during an house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns to check in a house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
-For expert guidance, contact us today and book your rental properties home assessment.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be significant for landlords and property managers.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties